apache/skywalking/docs/en/setup/service-agent/java-agent/Supported-list.md

   * [Elastic Job](https://github.com/elasticjob/elastic-job) 2.x
 * OpenTracing community supported

-¹Required dependencies for these components must be first manually downloaded before being built, due to license incompatibilities.
-For this reason these components are not by default included in the SkyWalking releases.
+¹Due to license incompatibilities/restrictions these plugins are hosted and released in 3rd part repository, go to [OpenSkywalking java plugin extension repository](https://github.com/OpenSkywalking/java-plugin-extensions) to get these.

 ²These plugins affect the performance or must be used under some conditions, from experiences.
 So only released in `/optional-plugins`, copy to `/plugins` in order to make them work.